lucidrains/iTransformer/README.md

 Update: It works!
 Thanks goes out to <a href="https://github.com/gdevos010">Greg DeVos</a> for running the experiment <a href="https://github.com/lucidrains/iTransformer/issues/6#issuecomment-1794989685">here</a>!

+Update 2: Got an email.
+Yes you are free to write a paper on this, if the architecture holds up for your problem.
+I have no skin in the game

 ```python
 import torch
 from iTransformer import iTransformer2D